arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The Arduino PLC IDE offers multiple possibilities to expand the connectivity of your industrial applications.
 The integration of the PLC IDE with the Arduino IoT Cloud allows you to create advanced HMI for your professional solutions that can be controlled in real-time in multiple ways and devices.

-TODO Add image - A brief overview indicating connection between PLC IDE and IoT Cloud
+TODO Add image - A brief overview indicating connection between PLC IDE and Arduino IoT Cloud

-In this step-by-step tutorial, you will learn how to set and use the Arduino IoT Cloud on the Arduino PLC IDE with your compatible devices creating a small cloud-connected application with Opta™.
+In this comprehensive tutorial, you will learn how to integrate and utilize the Arduino IoT Cloud with the Arduino PLC IDE.
+The tutorial covers the process of connecting your compatible devices and creating a compact, cloud-connected application using Opta™.

 ## Goals

-- Learn how the Arduino IoT Cloud and the PLC IDE cooperate for seamless data exchange
+- Learn how the Arduino IoT Cloud and the PLC IDE cooperate for seamless data exchange.
-- Learn how to set the workspace environment on the PLC IDE for use with the Arduino IoT Cloud
+- Learn how to set the workspace environment on the PLC IDE for use with the Arduino IoT Cloud.
-- Program a device using an Opta™ as an example integrating the PLC IDE and IoT Cloud
+- Program a device using an Opta™ as an example integrating the PLC IDE and Arduino IoT Cloud.

 ## Hardware and Software Requirements